SAP-samples/teched2023-XP265/exercises/ex4/README.md

 # Exercise 4 - Identity Provisioning Operations

-In this exercise, we will learn about the various Operations available in the Identity Provisioing service.
+In this exercise, you will learn about the various Operations available in the Identity Provisioing service.
 We will start by understanding what transformations are.

 **Transformations**
-For every system supported by the Identity Provisioning service, there is an initial (default) transformation logic that converts the system specific JSON representation of the entities from/to one common JSON.
+For every system supported by the Identity Provisioning service, there is an initial (default) transformation logic that converts the system specific representation of the entities from/to one common JSON.
 This default transformation is visible on the Transformations tab when you create a new system, after saving it.

 **Transformation Editors**
-The Identity Provisioning service provides two editors for working with the transformation code: graphical editor and JSON (text) editor.
+The Identity Provisioning service provides two editors for working with the transformation code: graphical editor and JSON (code) editor.
 The graphical editor is displayed by default.
-You can switch between them on the Transformations tab as we will see in the next exercise.
+You can switch between them on the Transformations tab as you will see in the next exercise.
 Check the chapter [Transformations](https://help.sap.com/docs/identity-provisioning/identity-provisioning/transformations?locale=en-US) for more explanations and examples.

 ## Exercise 4.1 Meet the graphical editor

 In the previous exercise, an error occurred in the last executed job.
 In this case, the reason was that the value for the department in the source system does not match one of the possible values in the target system.
-The scope of this exercise is to understand how to use the graphical editor, therefore we will perform a mapping between the possible values of the `department` attribute.
+The scope of this exercise is to understand how to use the graphical editor, therefore you will perform a mapping between the possible values of the `department` attribute.

 1. From your SCI admin console navigate to the third tab **Identity Provisioning** and choose Target Systems.
-We want to perform the value mapping in the target system because these values are specific to the Identity Directory target system specific.
+You want to perform the value mapping in the target system because these values are specific to the Identity Directory target system specific.
 In the **Local Identity Directory** target system that we created in Exercise 2, navigate to the second tab **Transformations**

 <img src="/exercises/ex4/images/41.png">

-2. Notice the buttons on the upper right corner.
+2. Notice the buttons on the upper right corner of the editor tab.
 From here you can shift between the two editors.
 Press on the button **Edit** and follow the next steps

 <img src="/exercises/ex4/images/42.png">